Till Eulenspiegel: Magazines

+Dance

+In 1916, choreographer Vaslav Nijinsky created the ballet Till Eulenspiegel set to Till Eulenspiegels lustige Streiche, Op.
+28. by Richard Strauss.
+The libretto was by Vaslav Nijinsky, after Charles De Coster and the costumes were by Robert Edmond Jones.
+The work premiered on 23 October 1916 at the Manhattan Opera House in New York City.

 Films

-In 1956 the film Les Aventures de Till L'Espiègle was made by Gérard Philipe and Joris Ivens, which adapted De Coster's novel.
+In 1956, the film Les Aventures de Till L'Espiègle was made by Gérard Philipe and Joris Ivens, which adapted De Coster's novel.
 (English title: "Bold Adventure").
 The film was a French-East German co-production.

+In 1965, the belgian animated short Chomophobia, made by Raoul Servais, features Eulenspiegel.

-In 1973 Walter van der Kamp directed Uilenspiegel, a Dutch film.
+In 1973, Walter van der Kamp directed Uilenspiegel, a Dutch film.

 Rainer Simon directed Till Eulenspiegel in 1975, which was an East-German production made for State Television.
 Due to Nudity, it was not suitable for children as State Television banned airing the film before 7pm (this version is an adult version).

 Ulenspiegel (Legenda o Tile), was a 1976 Soviet film, based on De Coster's novel, and directed by Aleksandr Alov and Vladimir Naumov, "The Legend of Till Ullenspiegel" (1976).

-In 2003 Eberhard Junkersdorf adapted the story into a feature-length animated film.
+In 2003, Eberhard Junkersdorf adapted the story into a feature-length animated film.

-In 2014 Christian Theede directed the film Till Eulenspiegel.
+In 2014, Christian Theede directed the film Till Eulenspiegel.

 Television

-In 1961 the BRT (nowadays the VRT) made a children's TV series, Tijl Uilenspiegel.
+In 1961, the BRT (nowadays the VRT) made a children's TV series, Tijl Uilenspiegel.